kreauniv/comp308/source/lambda.rst

 a given function :rkt:`f`" in the general case, so we can apply the inverse after :rkt:`n` applications.

 This problem apparently stumped Church too.
-However, his student Stephen Kleene came up with a solution to it.
+However, his student :index:`Stephen Kleene` came up with a solution to it.
 His solution was to use pairs of Church numerals in a particular sequence - the first number in the sequence is :math:`(0,0)` and if an entry is :math:`(m,n)`, the next entry in the sequence is :math:`(n,n+1)`.
 This gives us the following sequence --

 .. code-block::